University Administrative Policies

 • “Investigation” means any formalized University procedure used to address suspected misconduct.
 Not all matters result in investigative reports.

-Individuals are encouraged to consult with the staff, faculty, or graduate student Ombuds/Dispute Resolution Office, as appropriate, to discuss concerns or suspected misconduct, and to learn of official policies and procedures, where to go to file a formal complaint, and how to notify University officials of a problem.
-The Ombuds offices can also assist in facilitating constructive dialogue.
+Individuals are encouraged to consult with UNM Ombuds Services to discuss concerns or suspected misconduct, and to learn of official policies and procedures, where to go to file a formal complaint, and how to notify University officials of a problem.
+The Ombuds office can also assist in facilitating constructive dialogue.

 4. Reporting Suspected Misconduct